HendrikKuehne/belief_propagation/README.md

 ## Contents

 * `lib`
-    * `graph_creation.py` Creation of various graphs.
+    * `graphs.py` Creation of various graphs.
-    * `network_contraction.py` Belief propagation on graphs, i.e. on various geometries.
+    * `loopyBP.py` Belief propagation on graphs, i.e. on various geometries.
+Taken from Alkabatz & Arad, 2021 ([Phys.
+Rev. Research 3, 023073 (2021)](https://doi.org/10.1103/PhysRevResearch.3.023073))
-    * `plaquette_contraction.py` Code from Christian Mendl.
+    * `plaquette.py` Code from Christian Mendl.
 Not to be modified in any substantial way, for reference.
+    * `networks.py` Functions for network creation and handling.
     * `utils.py` Stuff that is useful here or there. `contract_edge` function for contracting an edge in a tensor network, sanity checks and test cases for `network_contraction.contract_network`.
 * `doc`
     * `plots` Discussion of various plots that illustrate the behavior of the contents of this repo.